mstovenour/virt-compose/README.md

   * `detach-device {vm_name} {$devpath}`
     - Calls: `virsh detach-device`
     - Wraps the virsh detach-device command, locating the IDs, creating the necessary XML file, etc.
-    - Called by systemd when udev fires events for a USB host device hot-plug event
   * `undefine {vm_name}`
     - Calls: `virsh undefine`
-    - Removes udev rules for a listed USB host device hot-plug event
+    - Deletes the systemd service called by udev on USB host device hot-plug event
     - Will not allow undefine on VMs that are not shutdown first as a safety interlock
 ### Systemd Services
   * `virt-compose.service`